 During or after the divorce process, you may be given court orders.
 It’s important that you comply with these orders as soon as possible.
-Otherwise, the court could hold you in contempt.
+Otherwise, you could be held in contempt of court.

 If your spouse has violated a court order, our attorneys may recommend you file a contempt citation.
 What a contempt citation does is ask a judge to punish someone for refusing to comply with the order.
-If a person is found guilty of contempt, they could be fined or forced to serve jail time.
+If a person is, they could be fined or forced to serve jail time.

 Other situations may call for a tougher stance by requesting a status conference with the courts or filing other types of motions.
 Our attorneys have plenty of experience with divorce and family law, which means we’ll be able to help you secure the best outcome for your case.